 There are two sets of nerve cells in the hypothalamus that produce hormones.
 One set sends the hormones they produce down through the pituitary stalk to the posterior lobe of the pituitary gland where these hormones are released directly into the bloodstream.
 These hormones are anti-diuretic hormone and oxytocin.
 Anti-diuretic hormone causes water reabsorption at the kidneys and oxytocin stimulates contraction of the uterus in childbirth and is important in breastfeeding.

 The other set of nerve cells produces stimulating and inhibiting hormones that reach the anterior lobe of the pituitary gland via a network of blood vessels that run down through the pituitary stalk.
-These regulate the production of hormones which control the gonads, thyroid gland and adrenal cortex as well as the production of growth hormone which regulates growth and prolactin which is essential for milk production.
+These regulate the production of hormones that control the gonads, thyroid gland and adrenal cortex, as well as the production of growth hormone, which regulates growth, and prolactin, which is essential for milk production.
 The hormones produced in the hypothalamus are corticotrophin-releasing hormone, dopamine, growth hormone-releasing hormone, somatostatin, gonadotrophin-releasing hormone and thyrotrophin-releasing hormone.

-Hypothalamic function can be affected by head trauma, brain tumours, infection, surgery, radiation and malnutrition.
+Hypothalamic function can be affected by head trauma, brain tumours, infection, surgery, radiation and significant weight loss.
 It can lead to disorders of energy balance and thermoregulation, disorganised body rhythms, (insomnia) and symptoms of pituitary deficiency due to loss of hypothalamic control.
-Pituitary deficiency (hypopituitarism) ultimately causes a deficiency of hormones produced by the gonads, adrenal cortex and thyroid gland as well as loss of growth hormone.
+Pituitary deficiency (hypopituitarism) ultimately causes a deficiency of hormones produced by the gonads, adrenal cortex and thyroid gland, as well as loss of growth hormone.